-- Increase the effectiveness of medication management activities of clinicians in multiple roles by improving their coordination and communication through the use of shared medication management tools.
+- Increase the effectiveness of medication management activities of clinicians in multiple roles by improving their coordination and communication using shared medication management tools.
+(Achieved)

-- Employ evolving standards and architectures to link external, machine actionable, evidence-based clinical information in context-appropriate ways to support shared medication management by clinicians in ambulatory settings.
+- Employ evolving standards and architectures to link external, machine-actionable, evidence-based clinical information in context-appropriate and user-appropriate ways to support shared medication management by clinicians practicing in ambulatory settings.
+(Achieved)

 2011 Activities: A 1-year no-cost extension allowed for the completion of final project activities including field observations of clinical medication management produced descriptions of cognitive resources and task models.
 The team evaluated medication management open-source software solutions including MyRxPad, MyMedicationList, and OpenMRS platform.
 The team configured these clients to interact through the versioning system (SyncRx) and explored the usefulness of this technology in prototype testing to determine the requirements and challenges to its development and deployment.

 The team completed the "pipeline" prototype, demonstrating the Web-based clinical decision support model that would allow composition of independent medication information related services.
 The demonstration included services for parsing, identification using RxNorm, and classification using the National Drug File Reference Terminology of medication information, and a software harness to allow composition of these and other medication management services.
 Dr. Gorman did not submit a report in the AHRQ Research Reporting System during 2011 with a status of activities or project spending.
 The project was completed in August 2011.